About this website

 From quite early on I began to keep logs of my walks including notes on the walk itself.
 These notes have formed the basis for many of the pages on this site.

 For each walk I have included a grid reference link to the start point on a 1:50,000 scale map on www.streetmap.co.uk.
 I have also included a very basic outline of the walk route.
-I wanted to avoid a detailed route description as one of the pleasures of hill walking is creating your own routes and having the option to improvise your route ad hoc.
+When I revamped the site in late 2013 and early 2014 I also started adding embedded OS route maps on some of the more recent walks.

 When I first started hill walking the memory cards of the time could not store many pictures while my Fuji Finepix 2200 digital camera went through AA batteries like there was no tomorrow.